evilnick/plakar.io/content/integrations/protondrive/index.md

 - Enabling granular recovery of files or folders without full restore
 - Supporting offline and air-gapped backup for true isolation

-Your data remains safe, verifiable, and restorable—regardless of what happens in your live Proton Drive account.
+Your data remains safe, verifiable, and restorable regardless of what happens in your live Proton

 ## 🛡️ How Plakar secures your Proton Drive workflows